Cylinder Firing Order 3.6 Dodge

 And please do remember that engines manufactured by different companies come with their own, unique firing orders.
 In addition, each engine variation has its own, very specific firing order.
 What that means is that the Dodge 3.6 Pentastar firing order is different from that of the Chevy 350, Ford 5.
 4 Triton, or any other motor on the market.

-What is the Dodge 3.6 Firing Order?
+What Is the Dodge 3.6 Firing Order?

 The 3.6-liter Chrysler Pentastar 6-cylindered engine was manufactured in 2010 and has 305 horsepower under the hood.
 As for the firing order, here it is: 1 – 2 – 3 – 4 – 5 – 6.
 Yes, it’s as simple as that – no jumping from 1 to 5 and back.
 But what does this sequence mean, exactly?
 Also read about Brake Pads for Dodge Ram 1500.